 The LED light is a great touch.
 Some of us enjoy running at night, and having a light that’s effective but doesn’t blind you when you press the button is a welcome feature.
 Some users have mentioned that they find the light too dim, but it really comes down to personal preference.

 You can pre-set your countdown timers and pacers.
-The split counter is helpful if you like to incorporate some HIIT into your training.
-Set the pacer to beep from 10 beeps per minute, which is great to keep you on steady and consistent.
+The split counter is helpful if you like to incorporate high intensity intervals into your training.
+Set the pacer to beep from 10 beeps per minute, which is great to keep you on steady and consistent pacing.

 Something we quite like is the lock function.
 It’s frustrating when you sneak a glance at your stopwatch halfway through a lap and realize you bumped the button while you were running and it reset.